- Fr. Turbo Qualls

 Flower arrangements, icon stand centerpieces, and other decorations are needed for feast days and special occasions throughout the year.
 Coordinator: Lori B.

 The communications team coordinates the parish email list, directory, calendars, website, and social media presence.
-Coordinator: Robyn H.
+Coordinator: Monica H.

 - Archangel Gabriel Memorial Society